-- Played for Laughs in The Spongebob Squarepants Movie when Dennis the Bounty Hunter finally catches up to SpongeBob and Patrick.
+- Played for Laughs later on when Dennis the Bounty Hunter finally catches up to SpongeBob and Patrick.
 Dennis goes to step on SpongeBob and Patrick, only to be stomped on by the "Cyclops".
 Patrick even yells out "Bigger Boot!"

 - In Help!
 I'm a Fish, the main characters are collecting ingredients to make a potion to turn them back into humans, but run into trouble getting an octopus to squirt ink, as it is much bigger than they are and thus just grabs them.
 It does eventually squirt ink and swim away, which Fly attributes to their screaming scaring it off, but was really because of the great white shark approaching...

-- In the "Mickey and the Beanstalk" segment of Fun and Fancy Free, when Mickey Mouse, Donald Duck, and Goofy arrive at Willie the Giant's castle after their house is carried upwards by a beanstalk, a giant dragonfly swoops down and tries to attack the three, but a giant catfish living in Willie's moat jumps up and eats the dragonfly.
+- Fun and Fancy Free: In the "Mickey and the Beanstalk" segment, when Mickey Mouse, Donald Duck, and Goofy arrive at Willie the Giant's castle after their house is carried upwards by a beanstalk, a giant dragonfly swoops down and tries to attack the three, but a giant catfish living in Willie's moat jumps up and eats the dragonfly.

-- In Star Wars The Phantom Menace, as Qui-Gon, Obi-Wan and Jar Jar travel in a sub through the watery core of Naboo, this happens twice in a row: their sub is first attacked by a crablike opee sea killer, and then later by a serpentine colo claw fish.
+- Star Wars: In The Phantom Menace, as Qui-Gon, Obi-Wan and Jar Jar travel in a sub through the watery core of Naboo, this happens twice in a row: their sub is first attacked by a crablike opee sea killer, and then later by a serpentine colo claw fish.
 On both occasions, a massive sando aqua monster comes along and eats the smaller predator.

-- The heroes of Jurassic Park are about to get eaten by velociraptors, but the T. rex shows up, pulls a Big Damn Heroes moment and saves the day.
+- The heroes of Jurassic Park are about to get eaten by Velociraptors, but the T. rex shows up, trounces the raptors and saves the day.
 How it appeared there without anyone noticing, or why the protagonists are now less terrified than they were earlier, remains completely unexplained (there was a barely noticeable hole in the wall it possibly came in through).
-According to the the producers, they were struggling with the ending when they came to the realization that it was really the hero of the movie, and that was when everything fell into place.
+According to the producers, they were struggling with the ending when they came to the realization that it was really the hero of the movie, and that was when everything fell into place.

-- Speaking of You Shall Not Pass, in The Fellowship of the Ring, the eponymous gang of nine are in the deeps of Moria surrounded by countless goblins... until the goblins themselves start running for their very lives.
-Turns out a Balrog, an ancient demon and one of the most powerful entities in all Arda had woken up and was really mad?
+- In The Lord of the Rings: The Fellowship of the Ring, the eponymous gang of nine are in the deeps of Moria surrounded by countless goblins... until the goblins themselves start running for their very lives.
+Turns out a Balrog, an ancient demon and one of the most powerful entities in all Arda had woken up and was really mad.

-- The 2009 Star Trek reboot has this happen when Kirk is abandoned on an ice planet.
-He gets chased by some sort of space-polar-bear.
-After a while another massive creature smashes through the ice and eats it.
-Then promptly throws the large slab of meat it just caught to chase down Kirk.
+- Star Trek (2009) has this happen when Kirk is abandoned on an ice planet.
+He gets chased by some sort of space polar bear.
+After a while another massive creature smashes through the ice and kills it — and then promptly throws the large slab of meat it just caught to chase down Kirk.

 - The heroine hides from a huge carnivorous lizard in a hollow log, and it tears at the wood to try to get her.
 Suddenly it stops, and she seems safe... until half the same lizard is seen dangling from the jaws of a ginormous V. rex, which just bit it in two.